MexicoOfficial Name: United Mexican States

 Travel & Transportation

 Driving and Vehicle Regulations: U.S. driver's licenses are valid in Mexico.
 Mexican law requires that only owners drive their vehicles, or that the owner be inside the vehicle.
 If not, the vehicle may be seized by Mexican customs and will not be returned under any circumstances.
 The Government of Mexico strictly regulates the entry of vehicles into Mexico.
-Traffic laws in Mexico are sporadically enforced and therefore often ignored by drivers, creating dangerous conditions for drivers and pedestrians.
+Traffic laws in Mexico are sporadically enforced and, therefore, often ignored by drivers, creating dangerous conditions for drivers and pedestrians.
 Driving under the influence of alcohol is illegal in all parts of Mexico.
 Using a mobile device (such as a cell phone) is also prohibited while driving in many parts of Mexico, including Mexico City, and violators may be fined.

 Insurance: Mexican insurance is required for all vehicles, including rental vehicles.
 Mexican auto insurance is sold in most cities and towns on both sides of the border.
 U.S. automobile liability insurance is not valid in Mexico, nor is most collision and comprehensive coverage issued by U.S. companies.
 Motor vehicle insurance is considered invalid in Mexico if the driver is found to be under the influence of alcohol or drugs.

 Road Emergencies and Automobile Accidents: Motor vehicle accidents are a leading cause of death of U.S. citizens in Mexico.
 Motorists should exercise caution and remain alert on all Mexican roads.
 If you have an emergency while driving, the equivalent of “911” in Mexico is “066”, but this number is not always answered.
 If you are driving on a toll highway (or “cuota”), or any other major highway, you may contact the Green Angels (Angeles Verdes), a fleet of trucks with bilingual crews.
 The Green Angels may be reached directly at (01) (55) 5250-8221.
-If you are unable to call them, pull off to the side of the road and lift the hood of your car; chances are that they will find you.
+If you are unable to call them, pull off to the side of the road and lift the hood of your car; chances are that a patrolling crew will find you.

 If you are involved in an automobile accident, you may be taken into police custody until it can be determined who is liable and whether you have the ability to pay any penalty.
 If you do not have Mexican liability insurance, you may be prevented from departing the country even if you require life-saving medical care, and you are almost certain to spend some time in jail until all parties are satisfied that responsibility has been assigned and adequate financial satisfaction received.
 Drivers may face criminal charges if injuries or damages are serious.